 What is the purpose of dog shows?

-A dog showing is a competition which reviews a dog’s physical and mental characteristics and compares them with the breed standards.
+A dog show is a competition which reviews a dog’s physical and mental characteristics and compares them with the breed standards.
 At these competitions, trained judges evaluate the dog’s conformation to determine their ability to produce picture-perfect purebred puppies.
 Dogs that fit most closely with the breed standards will receive the top awards.

 Getting started in dog showing